SherlockEvans/LSNet/README.md

-When using this network model, replace the network model in AASIST（cite： https://github.com/clovaai/aasist）.
+When using "Lsnetwork", replace the network model in AASIST（cite： https://github.com/clovaai/aasist）.